mithi17/Real-time-News-Analysis/README.md

 Install all packages

-Create the following database and collections
+Create the following database and collections in mongoDB